The 50 Best 5-Minute Exercises Anyone Can Do

 How to do it: Sit and lean back to rest on your hands, which should be directly under your shoulders.
 From there, lift your hips up to where there's a straight line between your shoulders and your ankles.
 Tuck your pelvis in and squeeze your glutes to protect your lower back.
 Hold for 30 to 45 seconds.

 According to Serena Scanzillo, founder of the SerenaFit Training Studio, plank rows target your upper body, back, core, and legs, allowing you to build up full-body strength in a single move.

 How to do it: Choose a weight that fits your level.
 Start in a high plank and row the dumbbell up to your underarm, squeezing your lat and upper back.
 Maintain a strong plank position, keeping your shoulders and hips squared up to the floor.
 Repeat 30 seconds on each side.
-And to learn about the effects of your workout, check out This Is What Happens to Your Body When You Do a High-Intensity Workout.

 V-Sit Open Fly

 There are a handful of perks to doing the V-sit open fly exercise.
 Scanzillo says aside from strengthening your core, chest, and back, it also challenges your balance and helps keep your posture in check.

 How to do it: Grab a medium weight.
 Take a seat and lift your legs in a bent-knee position.
 Grab your weights and bring them in front of your chest, as if you were hugging a tree with good posture.
 Avoid rounding your upper back.
 Then, open your arms.
 Continue alternating between movements for 45 seconds.

 This exercise might sound silly, but just wait.
 Scanzillo says it's a fun yet challenging way to strengthen your back and core, and it will certainly leave you sore.